 Since the end of the previous financial year, no Director has received or become entitled to receive a benefit (other than those included in the aggregate amount of emoluments received or due and receivable by Directors shown in the financial statements or received as the fixed salary of a full-time employee of the Company or of a related corporation) by reason of a contract made by the Company or by a related corporation with the Director or with a firm of which he is a member or with a company in which he has a substantial financial interest.

 Auditor independence

 The Directors have obtained an independence declaration from the Company's auditor, Ernst & Young.
-A copy of the auditor's independence declaration is set out in the Auditor's Independence Declaration to the Directors of Port Denarau Marina Limited on page 5.
+A copy of the auditor's independence declaration to the Directors of Port Denarau Marina Limited on page 5.